10 Best Golf Simulators For Home – 2023 Reviews & Buying Guide

 Maybe you travel periodically and want to be able to easily take it with you.
 Maybe you just want to pack it away during certain times of the year (like summer, when you can get out to the golf course).

 If portability would be particularly useful for you, then look for things like retractable screens, mobile swing pads, and nets.
-Also recognize that ceiling-mounted systems like a Uneekor are not portable, so if you want portability, you should look at freestanding launch monitors instead.
+Also recognize that overhead launch monitors like the EYE XO and Foresight Falcon are not portable, so if you want portability, you should look at freestanding launch monitors instead.

 The good news is that in many cases, portable golf simulators are less expensive.